zen-0wl/Modified-Prim-Algorithm/README.md

 The report on the implemented topic can be found [here](https://docs.google.com/document/d/18zhmInsp95n1AAiWlAgtfPd9rRH4QXwyceHTpI-ce7I/edit?usp=sharing).

+### Usage of the code

+To execute the original algorithm, simply run the cell from 'original-prim.ipynb' file.
+To execute the modified algorithm, simply run the cell from 'modified-prim.ipynb' file.

 ### Original Prim algorithm

 Below is the flow of the original algorithm: